 Profile ID: A profile ID is an auto-generated identifier associated with an identity type and represents a profile.

-Property: In Platform Launch, a property is a container for everything needed to deploy a set of tags.
+Property: In the context of tags, a property is a container for everything needed to deploy a set of tags.

 Query: Queries are requests for data from database tables.